Treating Bladder Cancer: Transurethral Resection (TUR)

 Here is what to expect after TUR:

-After the procedure, a thin, flexible tube (catheter) might be put in your bladder.
-This drains urine and blood out of your bladder while you heal.
-The tube may stay in for a few days.
+After the procedure, a thin, flexible tube (called a catheter) might be put in your bladder.
+It drains urine and blood out of your bladder while you heal.
+The tube may be in for a few days.

 Bladder tumors can come back (recur) after treatment.
-To be sure that all cancer cells are killed, TUR may be followed by other types of treatment, such as intravesical therapy.
-This puts special medicine in the bladder to kill the cancer cells.
+To be sure that all cancer cells are killed, TUR may be followed by other types of treatment, like intravesical therapy.
+This is when medicines are put into the bladder to kill the cancer cells.

 TUR might be done again if the biopsy shows that all the cancer cells weren't taken out.

 Risks and possible complications of TUR

 All procedures have risks.
 Risks of TUR include:

 Urinary frequency (having to pee more often than normal)

 Most of these go away on their own or can be treated, and they don't last very long.